Courier Pick-Up: Phone Scam Overview

 If the scammer actually knows your bank or credit card company and claims to be associated with them, then you should contact their fraud department directly.
 It could be that your account has actually been compromised by a scammer and your information could be at risk.
 You should also report the phone call to the Federal Trade Commission (FTC).

-In addition, CallerSmart helps give you the tools to identify scamming phone numbers and to report phone numbers that are breaking laws.
+In addition, CallerSmart helps give you the tools to identify scam phone numbers and to report phone numbers that are breaking laws.
 You can download our reverse phone lookup app from the iTunes App Store to trace a phone number at any time and report suspicious activity from anywhere.
-If you don't have an iPhone, you can still run searches on unknown phone numbers on our website.
+If you don't have an iPhone, you can still search phone numbers on our website.